The Hidden Mathematics of Social Media Algorithms: 7 Amazing Insights Explained

 Social media platforms process massive amounts of user data to identify patterns in behavior.
 They compare similarities between users and analyze engagement trends to make better recommendations.

-This ability to recognize patterns is what makes recommendation systems increasingly accurate.
+This ability to recognize patterns is what makes recommendation systems increasingly accurate over time.

 Linear algebra plays a major role in modern recommendation systems.